The act of self-harm includes behaviors such as cutting, burning, and hitting oneself.

 Depression depresses the way we experience emotions and interpret the world.
 Anxiety may dramatically amplify emotions that fuel self-harm.

 In the deepest reaches of depression exists an extremely dark place where a person can’t feel any emotions.
-And while to some people, this may even sound like a good thing, it’s not.
-That’s because humans are inherently emotional creatures.
-We need to feel to process our emotions, both good and bad.

-But a person who is deep enough in that hole may self-harm just so they can feel something…anything…because the physical pain is a reminder that you’re still actually alive.
+A person who is deep enough in that hole may self-harm just so they can feel something…anything…because the physical pain is a reminder that you’re still actually alive.

 Likewise, anxiety can fuel self-harm to cope with overwhelming feelings.